nextcloud/documentation/admin_manual/installation/source_installation.rst

     chown -R wwwrun:www /path/to/owncloud/

-After the Update app has run, you should re-apply the strict permissions.
+After the Updater app has run, you should re-apply the strict permissions.

 SELinux
 -------